The handshake is an invaluable weapon in a job applicant’s armoury. Just Recruitment tells Sarah Patten why.

 We’ve all experienced a limp handshake and – let’s face it – it’s never a pleasant experience.
 What’s more, it sends all the wrong signals to the unlucky recipient.

 Much better, then, for your handshake to be firm.
-But even here, Lisa advises caution: “Avoid squeezing your interviewer’s hand too hard.
+But even here, you need to be cautious. avoid squeezing your interviewer’s hand too hard.
 At best this can be uncomfortable, and at worst, downright painful.
-You want to leave an impression, but it’s best to draw the line at physical injury.”
+You want to leave an impression, but it’s best to draw the line at physical injury.

 Don’t overdo it